saylorsolutions/binmap/README.md

 This means that you are charged with managing things like binary format migrations and validation.
 Binary serialization can get pretty complicated, depending on the data structures involved.
 Fortunately, there are some commonly used patterns and library features that help manage this complexity.

+### General guidelines

+* Any given `Mapper` is not intended to live very long in memory.
+It's generally a single-use construct.
+* Mapping is not concurrency safe by default.
+This library makes no attempt to "lock/unlock" an object in any way before, during, or after (de)serialization.
+  * This kind of cross-cutting logic could be added with an `Any` mapper.

 ### Mapper method